Direct-To-Chip Liquid Cooling

 A facility’s cooling water loop is generally the preferred sink for heat rejection, (source of cooling), for direct-to-chip applications.
 This requires a common fluid heat exchanger to transfer heat from the hotter direct-to-chip loop into a colder water loop.

 Coolant distribution units, are a commercially available product that serve as the heart of a liquid cooling solution that rejects heat to a separate hydronic loop.
-CDUs are packaged units that include a heat exchanger to reject heat from a direct to chip loop to the building’s cooling water loop; pumps which circulate the coolant through the direct-to-chip loop, on-board controls, and custom accessories to optimize operation and ease integration.
+CDUs are packaged units that include a heat exchanger to reject heat from a direct to chip loop to the building’s cooling water loop; pumps which circulate the coolant through the direct-to-chip loop, on-board controls, and custom accessories to optimise operation and ease integration.

 This strategy can result in serious efficiency gains, as liquid cooling would no longer be just a necessity, but an advantage.
-Energizing a pump to circulate coolant fluid is generally much more efficient than running a fan to push air through a data hall.
-When applied at scale, the reduction in electrical usage can be effective and impactful, lowering the total energy consumption and cost of ownership for the data center.
+Energising a pump to circulate coolant fluid is generally much more efficient than running a fan to push air through a data hall.
+When applied at scale, the reduction in electrical usage can be effective and impactful, lowering the total energy consumption and cost of ownership for the data centre.

 This solution is generally preferred due to its simplicity, efficiency, and effectiveness.
 Yet, existing conditions may limit its applicability for retrofits.
 Primarily, a cooling water loop is required to reject the heat.
 Server rooms that use refrigerant-based or direct air adiabatic cooling may not have a cooling water loop, which invalidates any potential CDU driven system.
 Even if a building does have a cooling water loop to reject heat, there are still retrofit concerns.
 If capped piping isn’t readily available, a larger shutdown may be required to bring the CDU online.
-Downtime is the enemy of data center operations.
-Lastly, these systems require footprint for installation, and the available footprint within the data center is not always ideal or available.
+Downtime is the enemy of data centre operations.
+Lastly, these systems require footprint for installation, and the available footprint within the data centre is not always ideal or available.

 Option 2: Use Liquid Coolant to Reject Heat to the Server Room’s Air Conditioning System